BrownieO/Conlang-notes/Balkeon/Vocabulary/Grammar/letters.md

 To spell a vowel, prepend an R. I.e.
 - ra, re, ri, ro, ru

-To spell a consonant, append an E. When placed as a root, spell its Latin value.
-E.g.
+To spell a consonant, append an E.g.
 - Sh = she
 - X = xe

+When placed as a root, spell the Latin value, plus an e.
+E.g.
 - X-axis = kse exeon

 ## Non-latin